kovidgoyal/calibre/manual/metadata.rst

 Adding extra data files to a book
 --------------------------------------

-calibre can store any number of extra data files associated to a book.
+calibre can store any number of extra data files associated with a book.
 These can be alternate covers, supplementary material, etc. They cannot be viewed directly or used as conversion sources.
 Nor are they indexed by the Full text search engine in calibre.
 To view/add/delete them select the book and right